Musk talking to Saudi fund, others as he seeks Tesla buyout financing | MarketScreener

 Musk added that most capital for the deal would come from equity and it would not be "wise" to burden the company with added debt.
 Discussing full details on the plan, including the source and nature of the funding, would be "premature" now, he said.

+Jeremy Zucker, co-head of Dechert’s International Trade practice, said two key determinations would be made if a deal moved forward: whether Tesla contained critical technologies and whether the involvement of Saudi financing was a national security issue.

+The multi-agency oversight operation could also determine whether the investment gave the Saudi’s access to critical technology.

-(Reporting by Supantha Mukherjee in Bengaluru; writing by Meredith Mazzilli; editing by Patrick Graham and Bill Rigby)
+(Reporting by Supantha Mukherjee in Bengaluru; Additional reporting by Ginger Gibson, Michelle Price, Carl O'Donnell and Saeed Ahzar; Editing by Meredith Mazzilli and Bill Rigby)

 By Supantha Mukherjee